 In 2019 Jane was awarded a RENEW Scholarship and has been an active participant in the organization ever since, presently serving as Treasurer.

-This is Jane’s first year on the Board.
+This is Jane’s second year on the Board.

-Erin is a Vice President and Corporate Counsel for PGIM Real Estate.
-Previously she was an associate in the Multifamily Housing Practice Group at Troutman Sanders LLP in their Washington, D.C. office.
-Erin’s focused on counseling mortgage banking clients in the origination, sale and servicing of loan transactions sold to secondary market investors — primarily Fannie Mae and Freddie Mac, as well as other financial institutions and securitization program participants.
-She is a member of a national team of attorneys and dedicated real estate professionals who provide end-to-end guidance and management for thousands of transactions originated by mortgage lending clients every year.
-Erin graduated magna cum laude from Vanderbilt University, and received her J.D. from The George Washington University School of Law.
+Erin is Vice President and Corporate Counsel for PGIM Real Estate.
+Erin joined PGIM Real Estate in 2021, where she supports the U.S. Debt Business, focusing on the Core and Agency platforms.
+Previously she was an attorney in the Multifamily Housing Practice Group at Troutman Pepper in their Washington, D.C. office, where she counseled clients in the origination, sale and servicing of Agency loans.
+She has been active in commercial real estate lending for over 15 years.
+Erin received her undergraduate degree from Vanderbilt University, and received her J.D. from The George Washington University School of Law.

 Caroline is a shareholder at Moss & Barnett, where she has been practicing for over 12 years.
 She has extensive experience in commercial real estate finance transactions, primarily representing Freddie Mac and Fannie Mae lenders who originate loans for multifamily housing projects around the country.
 Caroline serves on the Freddie Mac Multifamily Final Delivery Advisory Council and is a member of Fannie Mae’s Multifamily Legal Issues Forum.
 Caroline has a Bachelor’s degree from Boston College and received her J.D. from the University of St. Thomas School of Law in Minneapolis.

-This is Caroline’s second year on the Board.
-She has been serving as our Attorney.
+This is Caroline’s third year on the Board.
+She served as Attorney from 2021 – 2022.

 Sharon has been active in commercial real estate lending for over 20 years.
 She joined NorthMarq Capital in 2018 as the Managing Director of Freddie Mac production.
 She is responsible for driving business across the NorthMarq platform to Freddie Mac.
 Sharon’s previous experience includes a combined 11 years at Freddie Mac, most recently as the Director of Multifamily Production & Sales in the Southeast Region.
 She also has experience as an originator for Berkadia, an underwriter for Morgan Stanley and a project manager for a Chicago-area developer.
 Sharon is a graduate of the University of Illinois at Urbana-Champaign with a degree in Finance and has a Master’s degree in Information Systems from DePaul University.

 Sharon is one of the Co-Founders of RENEW.
-This is her sixth year on the Board having served as Co-President from 2017 – 2021, and Advisor in 2022.
+This is her seventh year on the Board having served as Co-President from 2017 – 2021, and Advisor in 2022.